 At first, I didn’t know where to start.
 I hadn’t written a story since I was thirteen and I hadn’t written any poetry for years!
 But I had one story in my head that simply would not go away.
 It was about a young eighteenth-century aristocrat, love at first sight, and a mysterious dark-haired Highwaywoman.

 Mask of the Highwaywoman was born!

 It was a task I never thought I would ever be physically able to achieve.

-The moment I held the published book in my hands, I knew that I never wanted to do anything else but write and I signed up to study for an MA in Creative Writing at the University of Essex to obtain the skills I needed to achieve my goal.
+The moment I held the published book in my hands, I knew that I never wanted to do anything but write and I signed up to study for an MA in Creative Writing at the University of Essex to obtain the skills I needed to achieve my goal.

 During those years of study, my M.E. did mean that I struggled to hold down a job, complete my assignments on time, and still work on all my own projects.
 But with support from my family and the woman I am lucky enough spend my life with, I got through and eventually managed to graduate in the Autumn of 2016.

 I was fired up and ready to start my journey to becoming a full-time author!

 I want to tell tales of knights, mages, mermaids, and space Captains AND I want all of these amazing stories to be lead from the front by powerful women who love women.

 I want to see the shelves of bookstores bursting with all the fantastic representation on the shelves, and I want to help you read it all!